-The ultracool white dwarfs (WDs), with T{eff} below 4000 K, are very rare, old and faint stellar remnants that contain crucial information on the genesis of our Galaxy (initial mass function, star formation rate).
+The ultracool white dwarfs (WDs), with $T{\rm eff}$ below 4000 K, are very rare, old and faint stellar remnants that contain crucial information on the genesis of our Galaxy (initial mass function, star formation rate).
 Presently the number of known ultracool WDs is less than a dozen (Gates et al. 2004), and to increase their statistics is of fundamental importance to improve their model atmospheres and the accuracy of the theoretical WD cooling times.
 Uncertainties of the order of 1 Gyr on these theoretical cooling times are currently the main error source for the determination of the age of the galactic disk through the WD luminosity function (Leggett et al. 1998, Prada Moroni & Straniero 2002, see also Fontaine et al. 2001 for a review).

 The ultracool WDs are expected to be bluer than their warmer counterparts, due to H_2 collision-induced absorption (CIA) bands in their atmospheres (Hansen 1998).
 This results in unique colours that stand out from the Galaxy population, and that can only partially overlap with high-redshift (z > 3) QSOs.
-The effect of CIA (that can occur also with neutral helium in He-rich environments characterized by high atmospheric pressures, Bergeron & Leggett 2002) is to strongly reduce the near-IR flux.
-It is therefore evident that adding Z,Y,J,H,K_s measurements to the u, g, r, i magnitudes from KIDS will greatly improve the capability to detect ultracool WDs and will allow a spectrophotometric determination of their effective temperature.
+The effect of CIA (that can occur also with neutral helium in He-rich environments characterized by high atmospheric pressures, Bergeron & Leggett 2002) is to strongly reduce the flux longward of r/i bands.
+Therefore, adding especially Z,Y measurements to the u, g, r, i magnitudes from KIDS will greatly improve the capability to detect ultracool WDs and determine their effective temperature.
+(Most are likely to be non-detections at J,H,K_s).

-Near-IR measurements will also be important to better constrain the SED of "normal" cool WDs (4000 K $\lesssim T{\text{eff}} \lesssim 7000 \text{ K}$) and to detect possible IR excesses due to WD cool companions (see e.g. Nitta et al. 2005).
+Near-IR measurements will also be important to better constrain the SED of "normal" cool WDs (4000 K $\lesssim T{\rm eff} \lesssim 7000$ K) and to detect possible IR excesses due to WD cool companions (see e.g. Nitta et al. 2005).